Henry Loaiza-Ceballos

 Shipment of cocaine bricks confiscated by the DEA.
 The logo is presumably a symbol of Loaiza-Ceballos.

-Henry Loaiza Ceballos aka El Alacrán (The Scorpion) is a former Colombian drug trafficker and a member of the Cali Cartel.
+Henry Loaiza Ceballos El Alacrán (The Scorpion) is a former Colombian drug trafficker and a member of the Cali Cartel.
 Loaiza was mainly in charge of the military apparatus of the organization, but was also involved in the shipment of illegal drugs.

 Loaiza got involved in criminal activities in the 1980s, after moving to the Putumayo Department, and getting involved in drug trafficking.
 By the end of the 1980s, and having attained some power and money and becoming infamous for his cruelty, he joined the Norte del Valle Cartel, eventually becoming one of its leaders.
 As the Cartel was involved in a conflict over territory with the ELN guerrilla, Loaiza led a bloody campaign in the cities of Trujillo, Bolívar, and Riofrío that would last for 6 years causing many deaths in what is called the Massacre of Trujillo.
 Loaiza, coordinated the drug trafficking network in Trujillo, and was also infamous as a vicious torturer.
 Under increasing pressure from law enforcement agencies, he surrendered to Colombian authorities on June 19, 1995.

 He was condemned as the author of 43 homicides and 22 kidnappings, and sentenced to 22 years in prison.
 He always denied his part in the massacre of Trujillo and declared to be "unjustly accused."

 On August 4, 2006, a higher court in the city of Ibagué attempted to release Loaiza after serving 11 of his 18-years' sentence to prison for creating illegal paramilitary groups in the Departments of Valle del Cauca and Tolima.
 The National Penitentiary and Prison Institute, (INPEC) requested the Attorney General's office and the DAS Security Service to inform them of whether Loaiza had any other judicial processes against him.